 It's been over 20 years since I ran my hands along the surface of Onggi pots in Korea.
 I had learned it was the earthenware that housed my obsessive appreciation for Kimchi.
 I wouldn't forget the texture and feel of those beautiful pots.
 A perfect time-tested vessel that would ferment Kimchi and other foods to perfection.
 In the past, pots were assigned to specific content and aging processes.
 Four diet staples traditionally included soy sauce, soybean paste, red pepper paste, and kimchi.

 I recall these pots to have a beautiful glazed appearance with a partial glassy texture.
-Recently I received a gift of perfection from Adam Field of Colorado.
+Recently I received a gift of perfection from Adam Field artist in residence at the Archie Bray Foundatio.
 This is the Onggi work I encountered at Korean markets!
 The egg shaped ceramic food storage pot is exactly the same beautiful masterpiece I left behind in Korea.
 This is the same Onggi work I had pepper paste and ready to eat Kimchi pulled from at Korean food markets.
 Just amazing how raw clay, in the right hands, produces such a beautiful vessel used to ferment food of the Gods!
 My life source food.
 Where does one acquire this masterpiece?
 Well, I know of no other artist stateside who's done what Adam Field of Colorado has done:

 In 2008, Adam travelled to South Korea and submerged himself in traditional pottery making techniques at Ohbuja Onggi in Ipo-ri, Gyeong-Gi Do, a 7th generation Onggi studio operated by the Kim family and lead by Kim Il-Maan, a Korean National Cultural Treasure. Â The Kim family are among the last Onggi potters to create their wares with very little help from modern machinery.
 Go ahead, feast your eyes - Adam made this one for me!
 Thank you Adam!
 This is one of those rare once in a lifetime gifts.
 Who would of known so many years after my journey in Korea that I would be granted a hand formed gift such as this.
 Thank You.